 How much yarn do I need for my crochet project?

-Whether you’re adapting an existing pattern, winging a project as you go, or taking your first steps in crochet design, it can be tricky to guess how much yarn you will need.
-So in this post I’m going to share some of the ways in which you can make a reliable estimate.
+Whether you’re adapting an existing pattern, making up a project as you crochet, or taking your first steps in crochet design, it can be tricky to guess how much yarn you will need.
+So in this post I’m going to share some of the ways in which you can make a more reliable estimate.

-If you’re working from a pattern, then it really should give you a decent guide as to how much yarn you’re going to need, whether they round it to the nearest ball or give a guidance in total meters or yards, it should be there somewhere!
+If you’re working from a pattern, then it should give you a decent guide as to how much yarn you’re going to need/ Whether they round it to the nearest ball or give a guidance in total meters or yards, it should be there somewhere.

-If you have no guide, or aren’t using a pattern, then follow the steps below to make a decent estimate of how much you’ll need.
+If you have no guide, or aren’t using a pattern, then you can follow the steps below to make a good estimate of how much you’ll need.
 There’s more than one way to make this calculation so I have outlined two common and approaches; using area or using stitch count.

-Regardless of what method you use to make the calculation, you are going to need a sample piece worked in the same yarn and stitch pattern you’re using.
+Regardless of what method you use to make the calculation, you are going to need a sample piece worked in the same yarn and stitch pattern you’re using for the whole project.
+Preferably a square or a rectangle.
 This will act as a base measure for your sums.

 This could be a gauge swatch or it could be that you’ve started making a project and you want to know how much you’ll need to finish it.